 “Getting sober is difficult.
 It is something you can’t take on your own,” Connor said.

 Getting sober is the most difficult but gratifying thing you will ever do and it is hard to accomplish on your own.
-This is why fellowshipping with others is so important.
+Those with addiction recovery experience claim that this is why fellowshipping with others is so important.
 It is going to be uncomfortable for you to reach out and ask someone to hang out or go get coffee because you are so used to hanging out alone.
 But without fellowship the strong foundation you need in order to stay sober won’t be there.

 “I never thought I could be the person that can be themselves but because of recovery, I can be,” I said.